Anurag-VK-Tiwari/rag-knowledge-assistant/Overview.md

 # Rag-knowledge-assistant
-A small, reproducible RAG system using LangChain, FAISS/ChromaDB, and OpenAI/Hugging Face models that compares baseline LLM answers to RAG-augmented answers and reports evaluation metrics (accuracy, hallucination reduction).
+A small, reproducible RAG system using LangChain, FAISS, and Gemini models that compares baseline LLM answers to RAG-augmented answers and reports evaluation metrics (accuracy, hallucination reduction).

 **Problem :** Large language models can give fluent answers but often hallucinate or miss domain-specific facts when they don't have access to the user's documents.
 Retrieval-Augmented Generation (RAG) mitigates this by retrieving relevant document passages and conditioning generation on them.